Lydford Monthly Rainfall & Precipitation

-This page shows the average amount of rainfall per month in Lydford.
-The numbers are calculated over a 30-year period to provide a reliable average.
-Now, let’s break down all the details for a clearer picture.
+This page shows both the average monthly rainfall and the number of rainy days in Lydford, Devon, United Kingdom.
+The figures are based on a 30-year period (1990–2020) to provide a reliable average.
+Let's now guide you through the details for a complete overview.

 Monthly Precipitation Levels

-December, the wettest month, has a maximum daytime temperature of 10°C. The city receives 55 hours of sunshine in this period.
-During the driest month September you can expect a temperature of 18°C. For more detailed insights into the city’s temperatures, visit our Lydford Temperature page.
+December, the wettest month, has a maximum daytime temperature of 10°C (50°F).
+The city receives 55 hours of sunshine in this period.
+During the driest month September you can expect a temperature of 18°C (64°F).
+For more detailed insights into the city's temperatures, visit our Lydford Temperature page.

 The map below shows the annual precipitation across the United Kingdom.
 You can also select the different months in case you are interested in a specific month.

-Lydford’s average annual precipitation is 1027 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Lydford's average annual precipitation is 1027 mm (40 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.